Lei-Ding07/Conformal_Quantile_Fairness/README.md

 ## Conformalized Fairness via Quantile Regression (Neurips 2022)

 This repo contains the code for the paper.
+ArXiv link: https://arxiv.org/abs/2210.02015